KeyForge: Sets

-The new card count of Tokens of Change seems low.
-This is partially because the Redemption house contains 39 cards from previous sets' other houses.
+Tokens of Change had fewer new cards when compared to other sets, partially because the Redemption house contains 39 cards from previous sets' other houses.

 Development

 KeyForge was announced at Gen Con on August 1, 2018.
 An announcement trailer and accompanying introductory article explaining the game were published to the Fantasy Flight website, citing a launch date in the fourth quarter of 2018.
 Pre-orders for the KeyForge: Call of the Archons starter set and Archon deck were made available the same day, as well as PDF copies of the rulebook.
 It was also announced that KeyForge tournaments and events would be sanctioned through Fantasy Flight's Organized Play program, details of which were later announced on the Fantasy Flight Organized Play mini-site.

 In the game's rulebook, Garfield wrote about the origin of the game, expressing his desire to see "sealed deck and league play" formats return to popularity.
 He described the contrast between KeyForge and other trading card games as:

 like the difference between exploring a jungle and walking in an amusement park (...)
 In the amusement park experts are telling you how to play the game, the safest strategies, and what net decks to use.
 In the jungle you have the tools you have.

 Garfield claimed that he had wanted to create KeyForge for 10 years before release, but the printing technology central to the idea was not yet available.

 KeyForge was released November 15, 2018, with prerelease events taking place earlier in the month.
 On the same day the KeyForge Master Vault app and website were launched to help players keep track of decks.

+In September 2021, Fantasy Flight announced that KeyForge development was going "on hiatus", explaining that the deckbuilding algorithm had broken and the company was unable to generate new decks.
+The announcement added that a sixth set, Winds of Exchange, would be released once they had rebuilt the system "from the ground up".

-On June 22, 2022, it was announced that Ghost Galaxy had acquired KeyForge from Fantasy Flight Games.
-Ghost Galaxy ran a Gamefound campaign to fund the release of the sixth KeyForge set, Winds of Exchange, in September 2022.
+On June 22, 2022, it was announced that Ghost Galaxy, a new company by Fantasy Flight founder Christian Petersen, had acquired KeyForge from Fantasy Flight Games.
+Ghost Galaxy ran a Gamefound campaign to fund the release Winds of Exchange in September 2022.
 The campaign raised over US$1 million.